Ahelsamahy/AFP1_project_Music/Functional Specification.md

 ## Privacy and Cookie Policy
 Obligation to EU privacy laws, it is our responsibility to inform users about how we handle their personal data.
 For this reason we will provide a Privacy Policy and a Cookie Policy for users to read.
 In the functional specification it will be explained in details.

+# 4. Current business model
+1. Subscription model: the user can subscribe to 3 different bundles weekly, monthly or annual and all of them are ad-free with full access to behind the scene of music video to their favorite artists.

+2. Bundling model: with monthly or annually access you will get discount on the merchandise you buy that will be provided by our partner stores.

+3. Freemium model: there will be some ads across the website for free users and also during videos of the artists